 Finally, click OK.

-And on the right side of the page of our SharePoint list, we’ll see the Sign Up Date and Reward Period End columns.
+And on the right side of the page of our SharePoint list, we’ll see the Sign Up Date (start date) and Reward Period End columns.
 The Reward Period End column shows 90 days after their Sign Up Date.

 Editing Calculated Columns In SharePoint